 Journaling is another way of finding meaning and making sense of what the experience means to you.
 Writing is a powerful tool that can help you work through your emotions instead of bottling them up.

 One of the reasons why grief is so overpowering is that we tend to perceive it as the end of the road.
-While the parent you’ve lost is no longer with you physically in person, their legacy lives on and it’s worth finding productive ways of honouring your parent and commemorating their lives.
+While the parent you’ve lost is no longer with you physically, their legacy lives on and it’s worth finding productive ways of honouring your parent and commemorating their lives.

-“Grief from losing a parent doesn’t have a beginning and end: it comes with many ups and downs.
-Certain days, names, or places may arise a wave of sorrow, but that doesn’t mean you’re failing to heal.”
+“Grief from the death of a parent doesn’t have a beginning and end: it comes with many ups and downs.”

 A social sciences graduate with a keen interest in languages, communication, and personal development strategies.
 Dee loves exercising, being out in nature, and discovering warm and sunny places where she can escape the winter.